2nd Workshop on Knowledge-Intensive Multimodal Reasoning

 How to Apply

-Interested students must complete the application form here by 11:59pm (AoE) on August 26, 2025, which includes the following:
+Interested students must complete the application form here, which includes the following:

 • Personal & Academic Details: Name, affiliation, and relevant academic information